jeftegoes/AwsOverview/Machine Learning/AI and ML.md

   - **Multi-label Classification:** Assign multiple labels to a movie, like "action" and "comedy.
 - **Key algorithm:** K-nearest neighbors (k-NN) model.

+### 13.1.2.
+Regression

+- Used to predict a numeric value based on input data.
+- The output variable is continuous, meaning it can take any value within a range.
+- **Use cases:** Used when the goal is to predict a quantity or a real value.
+- **Examples**
+  - **Predicting House Prices:** Based on features like size, location, and number of bedrooms.
+  - **Stock Price Prediction:** Predicting the future price of a stock based on historical data and other features.
+  - **Weather Forecasting:** Predicting temperatures based on historical weather data.

 ### 13.1.3.
 Training vs. Validation vs. Test Set

 - **Training Set**
   - Used to train the model.
-  - Percentage: Typically, 60-80% of the dataset.
+  - **Percentage:** Typically, 60-80% of the dataset.
-  - Example: 800 labeled images from a dataset of 1000 images.
+  - **Example:** 800 labeled images from a dataset of 1000 images.
 - **Validation Set**
   - Used to tune model parameters and validate performance.
-  - Percentage: Typically, 10-20% of the dataset.
+  - **Percentage:** Typically, 10-20% of the dataset.
-  - Example: 100 labeled images for hyperparameter tuning (tune the settings of the algorithm to make it more efficient).
+  - **Example:** 100 labeled images for hyperparameter tuning (tune the settings of the algorithm to make it more efficient).
 - **Test Set**
   - Used to evaluate the final model performance.
-  - Percentage: Typically, 10-20% of the dataset.
+  - **Percentage:** Typically, 10-20% of the dataset.
-  - Example: 100 labeled images to test the model's accuracy.
+  - **Example:** 100 labeled images to test the model's accuracy.

 ### 13.1.4.
 Feature Engineering

 - The process of using domain knowledge to select and transform raw data into meaningful features.
 - Helps enhancing the performance of machine learning models.
 - **Techniques**
-  - Feature Extraction - extracting useful information from raw data, such as deriving age from date of birth.
+  - **Feature Extraction:** Extracting useful information from raw data, such as deriving age from date of birth.
-  - Feature Selection - selecting a subset of relevant features, like choosing important predictors in a regression model.
+  - **Feature Selection:** Selecting a subset of relevant features, like choosing important predictors in a regression model.
-  - Feature Transformation - transforming data for better model performance, such as normalizing numerical data.
+  - **Feature Transformation:** Transforming data for better model performance, such as normalizing numerical data.
 - Particularly meaningful for Supervised Learning.

 #### 13.1.4.1.
 On Structured Data